Skip to Content

 • Aromatics: Temper a cinnamon stick, bay leaves, and mustard seeds in oil to enhance the flavor.

-• Garlic: Use three fresh garlic cloves.
+• Garlic: Use three fresh garlic cloves for the best flavor.

 • Ginger: I love how the freshly minced ginger cooks alongside the lamb.